 Watch this video No Fuss Guide with David Hurrion to find out how to make a traditional Christmas wreath to hang in your home.
-To make it, you can use evergreen plants from the garden like holly, ivy and conifer sprigs – you could even use small branches from the Christmas tree.
+To make it, you can use evergreen plants from the garden like holly, English ivy and conifer sprigs – you could even use small branches from the Christmas tree.
 View the video guide to discover more.

 Making a traditional Christmas wreath: transcript